Revisiting thermodynamics at the outskirts of the Perseus cluster with Suzaku: importance of modeling the Hot Galactic gas: The NXB spectral fitting

 \chapter{The NXB spectral fitting}

-The XIS spectral fittings are usually performed by subtracting the NXB spectra generated from the NXB database \citep{Tawa}, which is constructed by calculating a weighted sum of night-Earth observations using the revised cut-off rigidity (COR2). \citet{Tawa} estimated that the reproducibility of the NXB level in the 5--12 keV band is on the order of a few percent for each 5 ks exposure bin.
+The XIS spectral fittings are usually performed by subtracting the NXB spectra generated from the NXB database \citep{Tawa}, which is constructed by calculating a weighted sum of night-Earth observations over several months using the revised cut-off rigidity (COR2). \citet{Tawa} estimated that the reproducibility of the NXB level in the 5--12 keV band is on the order of a few percent for each 5 ks exposure bin.
 However, their study was based on early Suzaku observations and may not be applicable to later data, especially those taken between 2010 and 2014 during the solar maximum \citep{Yamamoto2020}.
 In analyzing the Suzaku data of the Perseus cluster, \citet{Zhu2021} modeled the NXB rather than subtracting it.

+We created NXB spectra for each observation from the Night-Earth database using {\it xisnxbgen}, accumulating over a period from 150 days before the start of each observation to 150 days after its end \citep{Tawa}.
 Figure~\ref{fig:nxbspec0} compares the XIS spectra for OBSID=806108010 (SW 99$^\prime$) with the corresponding NXB database spectra.
 Above 7 keV, the NXB dominates the spectra.
 The NXB levels from the sky observations and from the NXB database for the XIS0 and XIS3 detectors exhibit significant discrepancies at $>$ 10 keV.
-Using a diagonal RMF file, we modeled the NXB spectra with a power-law and nine Gaussian lines, representing Al-K $\alpha$, Si-K$\alpha$, Au-M$\alpha$, Mn-K$\alpha$, Mn-K$\beta$, Ni-K$\alpha$, Ni-K$\beta$ Au-L$\alpha$, and Au-L$\beta$ \citep{Tawa}.
-To account for the broad excess above 5 keV in the XIS1 spectrum, we added a broad Gaussian centered at 11.4 keV with $\sigma$ =1.9 keV.
-Each NXB spectrum was grouped to have a minimum of 30 counts per bin.
-We then fitted the NXB spectra of the three detectors using $\chi^2$ statistic since the NXB spectra have Gaussian statistics.
-The normalizations of all components, the power-law index, and the centroid energies and widths of the Gaussians were allowed to vary.
-This model reproduces the observed NXB spectra reasonably well, as shown in Figure~\ref{fig:nxbspec}.
+This mismatch in the NXB normalization indicates that subtracting the NXB spectra, or performing a simultaneous fit of the sky spectra and the NXB database spectra, may not always be appropriate.